yuichiroharajpn/ElusiveGenes/README.md

 ### Human-centric topological age
 This represents rough phylogenetic distances between human and other vertebrates in a hierarchical manner as shown in the table below.
-The ages for the individual species are included in scripts/hierarchy_vrt.txt.
+The ages for the individual species are included in `scripts/hierarchy_vrt.txt`.
-This value is used for rerooting the tree with ete3 assuming taxonomic positions of the species.
+This value is used for rerooting a tree with ete3 assuming taxonomic positions of the species.

 | Topological age | Taxon |
 |:---:|:---|